When water is chalky and murky, seems to have a thin film, and smells like chlorine, it is time to use a water softener.

 What We Didn’t Like:

-- The setup for the drain hose can be a little complicated, mostly because it doesn’t come with the hose itself (you’ll have to buy it separately).
+- The drain hose setup can be a little complicated, mostly because it doesn’t come with the hose itself (you’ll have to buy it separately).

 2. Discount Water Softeners Genesis 2 Premier Water Softener